v-sbradley/bacx-pr/topics/make-extensive-changes.md

     ![](media/create-branch-02.png)

 **Note**: If your branch stays open for more than a few days, pull in changes from the **master** branch at least weekly to avoid merge conflicts.
-To pull in these changes, create and merge a PR in which the base (on the left) is set to your branch and the head (on the right) is set to **master**.
+To pull in these changes, create and merge a PR in which the base branch (on the left) is set to your branch and the head branch for comparison (on the right) is set to **master**.

 ## Update multiple files